snyggt/pokemon-battle/README.md

 pnpm run test
 ```

-To get a better overview over the test cases; run tests for each workspace
+To get a better overview over the test cases; run tests for each workspace.

 for `modules/domain` workspace: